JakeTotland/star-site/README.md

 The first half of this guide is dedicated to quickly getting your coding environment up and running.
 The second half explains how to actually affect changes within the website.
 As you are first introduced to these technologies, someone with the appropriate level of knowledge will probably help you through it, and you can just use it as needed (consulting it more like a reference than a guide).

-Side note: if you have web development experience and feel like you can jump right in, go for it.
+If you have web development experience and feel like you can jump right in, go for it.
 I built this site/framework with ease of updating in mind (well, I tried to anyway) for people with no coding knowledge.
-But I won't be offended in the slightest if you go ahead and change stuff.
+That's why it doesn't go all-into Node and some modern framework.
+(Tangent: I love Vue.js, and sometimes I'm sad this site doesn't get to use Vue's awesome features.
+I wrestled with the idea of making all these pages/components Vue elements, which only had to be filled out in a hard-coded API file.
+I ended up building the site this way instead so that a curator with web-dev experience, but no motivation to learn Vue, could still make direct updates to the code.
+Was that the right decision?
+I guess that's up to you to decide...)
+All this is to say, I won't be offended in the slightest if you go ahead and change stuff—I'll probably never even know.
 Even if you trash the entire site and replace it with something all your own, more power to you!
-If it's what's easiest for you and best for STAR during your tenure, it's what you should do.
-With that said, let's continue under the assumption that you will be using this framework...
+If it's what's easiest for you and best for STAR during your tenure, it's your responsibility to do just that.
+With all that said, let's continue under the assumption that you will be using the template I've set up...

 Ideally, you will barely need to read this guide.
 In fact, this site was made with the assumption that only the different [*modules*](#modules) would need to be updated, and this can be done without coding anything whatsoever.
 However, the reason this guide is so thorough is so future STAR website curators may explore and implement new features if they know what they are doing (or are willing to learn).
 Or, if something ever were to go wrong with the site, so they could figure out how to fix it.